silviaCerby/gitbook/docs/management/security_and_policy/password_policies/delete-a-password-policy.md

 ---
-description: This article describes how to delete a password policy.
+description: "This article describes how to delete a password policy."
 intercom_id: 11466995
 ---